 ^ Remember to bring any expired passports if they still have a current visa in them

 (1) May be required if you are planning on working overseas

 Clothing is a very discretionary choice when it comes to packing.
-It will depend a lot on how long you are traveling for, the type of trip and most importantly the type of weather.
+It will depend a lot on how long you are traveling, the type of trip, and most importantly the type of weather.

 Remember not to pack too much, as you will be carrying it all along the way.
 The most basic items can be purchased during your trip if need be.
 The following clothing items are rather generic and mostly unisex options.

 2. T-shirts x 4/5

 3. Weather-proof jacket

 4. Fleece jacket

 7. Board shorts/Swimming costume